 If you're unsure about where to start with seeking help, please call our Sight Loss Advice Service on 0303 123 9999.

-Additionally, our Sight Loss Advice Service has worked with Mind, the mental health charity, to offer free emergency mental health sessions over the phone by BACP-registered counsellors with sight loss experience, to give emotional support during these difficult times.
+Additionally, our Sight Loss Advice Service has worked with Mind, the mental health charity, to offer a free Mental Wellbeing Check-in over the phone with BACP-registered counsellors with sight loss experience, to give emotional support during these difficult times.

 Eye health and eye clinic attendance – what support is available